simonscheider/exposureStudy/README.md

 For details, see the article.

 ## Article descriptions in RDF
-Using this ontology pattern, the content of articles regarding their methods of exposure measurement can be encoded using RDF (including data sources, derivations and used exposure concepts):
+Using this ontology pattern together with other ontologies ([DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [PROV](https://www.w3.org/TR/prov-o/)), the content of articles regarding their methods of exposure measurement can be encoded using RDF (including data sources, derivations and used exposure concepts):

 <img src="/exposureStudy/overview_prov.png" alt= "overview prov" width="500">